konsat/aws_deploy_docker/README.md

-# Project Title
+# aws_deploy_docker - deploys docker containers on AWS

-This script spin up 2x AWS instances and deploy docker container with simple HTTP server written in python.
+deploy_python_server.py script spins up preconfigured number of AWS instances and deploys docker containers with simple HTTP server written in python.
+It can be used to deploy any python application

 ## Project Description